nothing

 .

-The proliferation of flaws caused the diversity,
+The accumulation of flaws (exceptions) brought forth diversity,

-as no flaw is identical to another.
+for no flaw resembles another.

-Page 3 of 8
+Page 3 of 10

-I am the Almighty:
+I am the omnipotence:

 Nothing can bend me, not even I myself!